DIYSurveys/EDF/Rules.md

 [Back to the top](README.md)

 ## Housekeeping
-This section assumes you have read other section on how OPGEDF works.
+This section assumes you have read other section on how DIYEDF works.
 For more information please [click here](README.md).
 It is important that you maintain good housekeeping with your code.
-Some of the house keeping is done by OPGEDF, but it is always up to you make sure you clean up after yourself.
+Some of the house keeping is done by DIYEDF, but it is always up to you make sure you clean up after yourself.
 This section discusses some of the rules.

 ### DataHandler Lifetime